Experimenting with Protobufs generated types in Rust

 msg = ThermostatState { name: "foo", air_temp: 0.0, rad_temp: 0.0 }

-The first bit is the binary format sent over the wire and the second is the std::fmt::Debug of the generated struct.
+The first line is the binary format sent over the wire and the second is the std::fmt::Debug of the generated struct.

 Which is pretty neat!